Display / output Home Assistant data as a table - Reporting

 Displaying data with more than 262144 characters overloads the Markdown card and leads to an error:

-One way to circumvent the Markdown Card limit is a helper for displaying pages: "input_number.heating_pagination"
+One way to circumvent the limit of the Markdown card is a helper for displaying pages: "input_number.heating_pagination"

 The helper can then be used in the Markdown card.
 The variable "numlist" limits the number of entries per page: